einarlove/responsive-style/readme.md

 If both responsive styles include the same media query, only the last one will be included.
 Either:

 1. Pass a key as the third argument: `createResponsiveStyle(color, value => themeColors[value], 'color')`
+2. Use createResponsiveStyles to merge the styles together
-2. Create unique classnames or use a function provided by your styling library that resolves those conflicts:
+3. Create unique classnames or use a function provided by your styling library that resolves those conflicts:

 ```
   cs(css(createResponsiveStyle(display), createResponsiveStyle(textSize)))
 ```